solariachip/solariachip.github.io/_posts/2023-05-30-Quit-or-Grit.md

 Implementing strategies for quitting appropriately will not only help you avoid the pitfalls of the sunk-cost bias, but ultimately benefit you to reclaim time and energy from tolerating an objectionable state of being or [entrapment](https://www.sciencedirect.com/science/article/abs/pii/0022103179900118).

-*Establish Advanced Thinking with a Kill Criteria* \
+*✵ Establish Advanced Thinking with a Kill Criteria* \
 Wielding more information will lead to better decisions, but not always.
 Predicting an outcome with complete accuracy is unlikely, and it is impossible to know every bit of information that could potentially influence any given path.

 Setting limits before initiation is the greatest optimization, but is difficult to gauge and test without clear experience.
 When a situation begins to present itself unfavorably, begin making an assessment about the capacity and criterion to terminate a venture.